sunshinehealthstudios/changelog/_posts/2021-12-15-Data-Updates-Bite-Updates-Bug-Fixes.md

 v7.10

 ## Overview
-This release includes updates to our pocket guide and restaurant data, improves search performance, and fixes several user interface bugs.
+This release includes updates to our food and restaurant data, improves search performance, and fixes several user interface bugs.
 It also corrects the bite count for hard seltzers, beer, and wine for users on Carb Conscious.

 ## Details
 ### api
 * Updated: Restaurant Data
-* Updated: Pocket Guide Data & Zero Bite Foods
+* Updated: Food Data & Zero Bite Foods
 * Fixed: Incorrect BITES for hard seltzer, beer, wine on Carb Conscious

 ### ios